-BCT and AIT can be completed in one summer and in time to start the Fall semester, depending on the Military Occupational Specialty (MOS) chosen and dates available.
-Upon successful completion of BCT, students are eligible to receive Federal Tuition Assistance (TA) which is $4,500/Yr, and up to an additional $4,500 for State TA if they join or are members of the Missouri ARNG (up to $9,000/Yr).
+While BCT and AIT are not required in order to become an Army Officer, it certainly is a great option; see MSU ROTC for more information on what might be best for you.
+BCT and AIT can be completed in one summer and in time to start the Fall semester, however most AIT training will extend into one semester depending on the Military Occupational Specialty (MOS) selected and dates available.
+Upon enlistment with the ARNG or Reserves, students are eligible to receive Federal Tuition Assistance (TA) which is $4,500/Yr; the ARNG provides an additional $4,500 for State Tuition Assistance.
 Also, upon successful completion of AIT, students are eligible for the Army GI Bill which pays $345/mo while enrolled as a full-time college student.
-Some MOS's qualify for bonuses and/or "kickers" which can be $350/mo upon joining Army ROTC.
-The type of MOS is not a critical factor when contracting as an SMP cadet since you will be on the "officer track" and under the supervision and mentorship of an Army Officer.
-The GI Bill simply adds a financial benefit during college in route to achieving your degree and commission as a Second Lieutenant.
-Altogether, an SMP cadet can receive over $1,400/mo while attending college full time - -meanwhile, federal TA and state TA (if in ARNG) pays for your college.
+Some MOS's qualify for bonuses, and/or "kickers" which are an additional $350/mo upon joining Army ROTC.
+The type of MOS/AIT is not a critical factor when contracting as an SMP cadet since you will be on the "officer track" and under the supervision and mentorship of an Army Officer.
+The GI Bill simply adds a financial benefit during college in route to achieving your degree and commissioning as a Second Lieutenant.
+Altogether, an SMP cadet can receive over $1,400/mo while attending college full time - - while Federal and State TA pays for your college!
 The benefits of this program are truly tremendous.
 NOTE: Students must achieve a minimum 2.5 CGPA per semester in order to retain Tuition Assistance.

 This is a 4-Week, all-expenses-paid, crash course conducted at Ft.
 Knox, Kentucky during the summer and is designed to fulfill all MIL 100-level and 200-level requirements for entry into the ROTC Advanced Course.
-This is ideal for students without adequate time remaining to complete the four ROTC MIL 100/200 classes (or BCT/AIT) before their junior year or first year of Masters degree.
+This is ideal for students without adequate time remaining to complete the four ROTC MIL 100/200 classes or complete BCT/AIT before their junior year or first year of Masters degree.
 Students must be Fully Qualified (academic, medical, fitness, moral, etc.).
-Successful graduates of LTC are eligible to contract with ROTC as an SMP cadet, and if performance is superior they might even be offered an ROTC Scholarship, which pays Full Tuition, Books and Fees.
-Successful completion of LTC does NOT qualify the student for the GI Bill or GI Bill Kicker financial benefits; you must attend BCT/AIT to obtain those.
-Interested students must have four semesters remaining to complete their degree; allocations are limited and are based on a "best-qualified" basis (CGPA, APFT, etc.).
+Successful graduates of LTC are eligible to contract with ROTC as an SMP cadet, and if performance is superior they can compete for an ROTC Scholarship, which pays Full Tuition, Books and Fees.
+Successful completion of LTC does NOT qualify the student for the GI Bill or GI Bill Kicker, as you must attend BCT and AIT to obtain those.
+Interested students must have four semesters remaining to complete their degree; allocations are limited and are based on a "best-qualified" basis (CGPA, APFT, Active participation, etc.).